DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - SIEM systems represent technology, process, and people, and each is important to overall effectiveness
         - a SIEM includes significant intelligence functionality, allowing large amounts of logged events and analysis and correlation of the same to occur very quickly
     - SIEM capabilities include:
-        - Log Centralization & Aggregation
+        - 🎵Log Centralization & Aggregation
-        - Normalization data into a common event schema
+        - 🎵Normalization data into a common event schema
-        - Data Integrity
+        - 🎵Data Integrity
-        - Correlation
+        - 🎵Correlation
-        - Secure storage
+        - 🎵Secure storage
-        - Analysis: Broad visibility across data, apps, identities, endpoints, and infrastructure
+        - 🎵Analysis: Broad visibility across data, apps, identities, endpoints, and infrastructure
-        - Automated and Continous/Investigative Monitoring and response
+        - 🎵Automated and Continous/Investigative Monitoring and response
-        - Alerting and Reporting
+        - 🎵Alerting and Reporting
 🔄 Log Collection ↪️ SIEM ↪️ SOAR ↪️ SOC Team 🔄 Log Collection
 - 7.2.2.1 Security Orchestration, Automation, and Response (SOAR)
-    - **Security Orchestration, Automation, and Response (SOAR)**: refers to a group of technologies that allow orgs to respond to some incidents automatically.
+    - ❄️**Security Orchestration, Automation, and Response (SOAR)**: refers to a group of technologies that allow orgs to respond to some incidents automatically.
 It is a centralized alert and response automation tool with threat specific playbooks and runbooks.
 Response is in a digital work-flow format and could be automated or sem-automated (requiring a single click).
 It often uses AI, Machine Learning and Threat Intelligence.
         - 🐍**Playbook**: a document or checklist that defines how to verify/define an incident and the action taken.
 Playbook is the paperwork.
         - 🐍**Runbook**: implements the playbook data into an automated tool.
 When integrated with SIEM, some runbooks are invokable from the SIEM.
 Runbook is the automated technology.
     - SOAR allows security admins to define these incidents and the response, typically using playbooks and runbooks